Elora Gorge Fishing – A Guides Advice And Tips

 Elora Gorge Fishing For Bass

-There is some big smallmouth bass in the Elora Gorge and anglers fishing the Elora Gorge will fish them in the bigger pools and in the slower sections of the river or anywhere that there is little to no current.
+There are some big smallmouth bass in the Elora Gorge and anglers fishing the Elora Gorge will fish them in the bigger pools and in the slower sections of the river or anywhere that there is little to no current.

-You could float fish for them but lure fishing with spinners, crankbaits and jigs are a great way to catch them.
+You could float fish for them but lure fishing with spinners, crankbaits, and jigs are a great way to catch them.

 It’s best to fish for the bass later in June through to the end of September.